karltm/imldiff/README.md

 - Explain the importance of the features for the observed differences, by aggregating them or plotting the distribution in a scatter plot
 - Explain the marginal effect of a feature for the observed differences using SHAP dependence plots, similar to the partial dependence plots proposed by Friedman (Friedman, Jerome H. "Greedy function approximation: a gradient boosting machine." _Annals of statistics_ (2001): 1189-1232.)
 - Cluster instances with similar SHAP values

-## Feedback

-I'd be glad to hear from your experiences with these tools or just any thoughts on it, especially if you're using it for university assignments 🙂 Either directly on github, or by mail to e1426356@student.tuwien.ac.at